 You can feel like you can hear it as soon as you hit the ‘send’ button on an email you sent a reporter that contained your lasted press release; the all-encompassing laughter when said reporter opens the email and sends you a response.
 Or worse, they don’t respond at all.
-Either way, you feel like that reporter isn’t taking your press release as seriously as you hoped -- if at all – even though the subject matter it contained wasn’t meant to be a joke.

 Reasons Why Press Releases Aren’t Taken Seriously

+Though it might be hard not to feel like you’ve been knocked down, try not to get discouraged, and instead, take it as an opportunity to learn a lesson.
+There’s a reason – or several reasons – whey your press release isn’t being taken seriously.
 There are a number of reasons why your press release might not be taken by the parties you have sent it to the way that you intended for them to take it.
 Some of the top reasons include:

 - It’s not newsworthy.
 The whole point of a press release is to highlight pertinent, trending news.
 If your release isn’t newsworthy, it stands to reason that it isn’t going to be taken seriously.
 If you are sending your press release to a reporter, why would he or she share it if it isn’t news?